tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927102510.png | 350]]

 Do not forget to set max-width!
-It is a goodpractice.
+It is a good practice.

-Unless you want intentionally some element (eg. picture go edge to edge).
+Unless you want intentionally some element (eg. picture) to go edge to edge on big size screens).

 If an element do not have max width, you should document it.
 ### Tablet

 6 columns, 32 gaps and margins